 My name is Dr. Alan Haas.
 I have a multidisciplinary background and trained in distinguished laboratories at Harvard University and the University of Pennsylvania.
-I currently do theoretical and experimental research in psychology, specializing in the relation between psychology and physics.
+I currently do theoretical and experimental research in psychology, specializing in mindfulness and the relation between psychology and physics.

 2012 – 2014 Researcher in Dept. of Psychology, Harvard University

 2006 – 2011 A.L.M.
 Degree in Psychology, Harvard Extension School, Advisor Prof. Ellen Langer

 2007 Special Student Status, Harvard Graduate School of Arts and Sciences